Switchback Travel (Jason Hummel)

 If you park in a garage or frequent enclosed parking lots, you’ll want to think twice before purchasing a rooftop box.
 Many models here add almost two feet to the roof height of your car (factoring in the height of the box and the rack), which could be a no-go for SUVs and vans.
 But the good news is that there are a variety of options for those who need to keep a low profile.
 The Inno Wedge 660 is one of the top designs in this category, featuring a contoured shape that only rises 11 inches above your rack’s crossbars.
 And it’s got more going for it than just clearance: The Wedge has a premium fit and finish, including easy tool-free installation, a stylish and aerodynamic shape that minimizes wind noise and accommodates a rear antenna and hatch, and dual-side opening to increase access and organization.

 The Inno might be the lowest-profile rooftop box on the market, but a few models are close on its heels.
-The Thule Pulse Alpine (also 11 cu. ft.) rises 12.5 inches off the crossbars (1.5 in. more than the Wedge 660) and only opens on the passenger side, but it’s a bit cheaper at $600.
-On the other hand, the Yakima GrandTour Lo ($979) is more of an investment but tacks on an additional 4 cubic feet of storage while adding only a scant 10 inches of height above your crossbars.
-If you’re cutting it close on clearance, you really can’t go wrong with any of these options, but it’s worth doing the math before buying.
+The Thule Pulse Alpine (also 11 cu. ft.) rises 11.3 inches off the crossbars and only opens on the passenger side, but it’s a bit cheaper at $600.
+On the other hand, the Yakima GrandTour Lo below ($999) is more of an investment but tacks on an additional 4 cubic feet of storage while adding only a scant 10 inches of height above your crossbars.
+And the Thule Motion 3 XL Low above will only add 12 inches to your vertical clearance.
+If you’re cutting it close on clearance, you really can’t go wrong with any of these options, but it’s worth doing the math and studying the features before buying.
+If the Inno Wedge works for your lifestyle, it's a great price for a low-profile and well-crafted design.

 See the Inno Wedge 660